Benjaminax/camous-taskboard-system/README.md

 # Campus Taskboard System

 ## Project Overview
-We have developed a collaborative task management platform specifically for Academic City University students to work on group projects.
+I  developed a collaborative task management platform specifically for Academic City University students to work on group projects.
 This system allows students to create teams, manage tasks, and collaborate effectively on their assignments.
 The platform includes user authentication, team management, task assignment, and an admin panel for oversight.

 ## Deployment Links
 - **Frontend**: https://benjaminax.github.io/camous-taskboard-system/